 - As of December 31, 2017, our directors held the following number of shares of restricted common stock: David Hallal (730,890 shares), Jeffrey Flier (73,500 shares) and Michael Gilman (30,407 shares).
 Katrine Bosley, Kristina Burow, Amir Nashat, Sc.D. and Timothy A. Springer, Ph.D. did not hold any unvested shares as of December 31, 2017. - \$1,152,717 of this amount reflects the aggregate grant date fair value of stock awards granted during 2017 calculated in accordance with the provisions of Financial Accounting Standards Board Accounting Standard Codification Topic 718, Compensation Stock Compensation.
 For information regarding assumptions underlying the valuation of stock awards, see Note 12 to our financial statements appearing at the end of this prospectus.
 The amount reported for Mr. Hallal includes the incremental fair value of \$300,708 resulting from the exchange of incentive units of Scholar Rock, LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Reorganization.
-Pursuant to the Hallal Letter Agreement, Mr. Hallal's equity is subject to (1) an additional six months of vesting if Mr. Hallal's service is terminated without "cause" (as defined in the Hallal Letter Agreement) and Mr. Hallal has provided at least six months of service as of that date and (2) full acceleration upon the consummation of a "sale event" (as defined in the Hallal Letter agreement). - Pursuant to a letter agreement entered into between Mr. Hallal and the Company (the "Hallal Letter Agreement"), Mr. Hallal is eligible to receive an annual retainer equal to \$150,000, payable on a quarterly basis.
+Pursuant to the Hallal Letter Agreement, Mr. Hallal's equity is subject to (1) an additional six months of vesting if Mr. Hallal's service is terminated without "cause" (as defined in the Hallal Letter Agreement) and Mr. Hallal has provided at least six months of service as of that date and (2) full acceleration upon the consummation of a "sale event" (as defined in the Hallal Letter agreement). - (3) Pursuant to a letter agreement entered into between Mr. Hallal and the Company (the "Hallal Letter Agreement"), Mr. Hallal is eligible to receive an annual retainer equal to \$150,000, payable on a quarterly basis.
 The amounts reported in this column represent Mr. Hallal's annual retainer, from July 1, 2017, the date he joined the Board. - Ms. Bosley resigned from our board of directors on February 21, 2017.
 Any unvested portion of her stock award accelerated and became fully vested as of the date of her resignation. - The amount reported for Ms. Bosley includes the incremental fair value of \$11,780 resulting from the exchange of incentive units of Scholar Rock, LLC into shares of common stock of Scholar Rock Holding Corporation in connection with the Reorganization. - (6) Ms. Burow did not receive compensation in connection with serving as a director.

 - (7) The amount reported for Mr. Flier represents the incremental fair value resulting from of the exchange of incentive units of the Scholar Rock, LLC into shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Reorganization. - The amount reported for Mr. Gilman represents the incremental fair value resulting from the exchange of incentive units of Scholar Rock, LLC into shares our shares of restricted and unrestricted common stock of Scholar Rock Holding Corporation in connection with the Reorganization. - (9) Dr. Nashat did not receive compensation in connection with serving as a director. - Dr. Springer did not receive compensation in connection with serving as a director. - Drs.
-Flier, Gilman and Springer each received compensation in connection with consulting services provided by each individual to us.
+Flier, Gilman and Springer each received cash compensation in connection with consulting services provided by each individual to us.
+In addition, Drs.
+Flier and Gilman also received equity awards for the consulting services provided by each of them to us, which will fully accelerate and become fully vested immediately prior to any initial public offering of our securities.
 See the section titled "Certain Relationships and Related Party Transactions" for more details on the consulting services provided to us by Dr. Springer.